MicrosoftDocs/win32/desktop-src/WES/eventmanifestschema-taskeventdefinitiontype-complextype.md

 ---
 title: TaskEventDefinitionType Complex Type
-description: Defines a task-specific event that your provider can log. ms.assetid: 'f0329728-e7b5-4161-a30f-78b81a7b6812'
+description: Defines a task-specific event that your provider can log. ms.assetid: f0329728-e7b5-4161-a30f-78b81a7b6812
+keywords:
-keywords: ["TaskEventDefinitionType complex type EventLog"]
+- TaskEventDefinitionType complex type EventLog
 topic_type:
 - apiref
 api_name:
 - TaskEventDefinitionType
 api_type:
 - Schema
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # TaskEventDefinitionType Complex Type

 \[Beginning with the message compiler that ships with the Windows 7 version of the Windows SDK, the TaskEventDefinitionType complex type is no longer available.
 Instead use task-specific opcodes to provide the same functionality.\]

 Defines a task-specific event that your provider can log.